Kawa-1/AWS_cloudformation_python/README.md

 to create one function to get top 10 occupation, top 10 states and things which would like analyze in the future...
 <br/><br/>
 AWS part was also interesting even though i have not finished it in 100%.
 I got to know how to use buckets and what kind of properties of it exists as well as how does AWS Lambda work.
+Had to add the role to the AWS Lambda in IAM to let it access my buckets because such thing was not allowed by default.
 Firstly i was focused on creating algorithm to get desired output in my local environment and was not completely aware how does AWS lambda works, despite this i got my first experience with boto3 and for future i would approach such problem in a little bit different way to get all things done correctly.